top of page

 Our Story

 Our journey began with a simple mission: to ensure that every mother and child, regardless of their circumstances, has access to high-quality healthcare and support.
-Over the years, with an unwavering support from MAMA IMARA, we have expanded our services to include antenatal and postnatal care, family planning, social support, and volunteer programs for medical and midwifery students from around the world.
+Over the years, with an ongoing support from Mama Imara, and other faithful individual and small group donors we have been able to maintain our services to provide antenatal, delivery and postnatal care, family planning, vaccinations, social support, and volunteer programs for medical and midwifery students from around the world.

-At Amani Mamas Initiative, we believe in care that goes beyond medicine.
-We combine clinical excellence with empathy, respect, and cultural sensitivity, walking with mothers and families through every stage of pregnancy and early childhood.
+At Amani Mamas Initiative, we believe in care that goes beyond clinical procedures..
+We combine clinical excellence with dignity and compassion, empathy, respect, and cultural sensitivity, walking with mothers and families through every stage of pregnancy birth and early childhood.
 Our story is one of community, dedication, and the unwavering belief that every mother and child deserves a healthy and hopeful start in life.

 Sponsors & PARTNERS